ces-unsw-edu-au/fireveg-db-imports/README.md

 # Fire Ecology Traits for Plants

-The ***Fire Ecology Traits for Plants*** project is being developed by  [Jose Ferrer-Paris](https://github.com/jrfep) and David Keith in the Centre for Ecosystem Science, University of New South Wales
+The ***Fire Ecology Traits for Plants*** project is being developed by  [José R. Ferrer-Paris](https://github.com/jrfep) and David Keith in the Centre for Ecosystem Science, University of New South Wales

 Please cite this work as: